FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/intro_overview/Installation_outline.md

     "title": "Installation outline",
     "linkTitle": "Installation outline",
     "weight": "70"
-}The following is a brief outline of the Windows <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation steps.
+}The following is a brief outline of the Windows {{< SecureTransport/componentshortname  >}} installation steps.
 For complete installation details and for appliance and UNIX installation steps, refer to <a href="../../install_overview" class="MCXref xref">Install SecureTransport</a> .

-1. Download the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> software package file from [support.axway.com](https://support.axway.com/).
+1. Download the {{< SecureTransport/componentshortname >}} software package file from [support.axway.com](https://support.axway.com/).

 2. Copy the software package file into a temporary folder.